mattboyer/sqbrite/README.rst

 Heuristics
 ++++++++++

 The SQLite file format doesn't keep track of where deleted records start and end within a leaf page's freeblocks.
 This means that SQBrite needs a mechanism to find out where record headers start.
 This is achieved through the use of byte-wise regular expressions specific to tables in known databases.
-These regular expressions and the offset that separates matches from the first byte in a well-formed header are stored in a user-editable JSON file.
+These regular expressions and the offset that separates matches from the first byte in a well-formed header are stored in a user-editable YAML file.

 SQBrite aims to ship with heuristics for popular SQLite databases, so **do** send pull requests if you've got good results with your heuristics.